 4. Unplug from technology.

 Give Facebook and your other social media accounts a break.
 Declare the day of Christmas to be a day where everyone throws their phones in a hat and you all agree to only a limited or set amount of time on the internet.
 If Christmas Day isn’t such a good idea because you might be testing out new toys or sharing amongst friends, make it the day after Christmas then.
-Ultimately, the real reason to unplug is to have more time to enjoy the family and friends you’re with at the holidays.
+Ultimately, the real reason to unplug is to have more time to enjoy the family and friends you’re with during the holidays.

 Volunteer through your parish or do something for someone else with no expectation of getting anything back.
 This time of year can be difficult for so many.
 Share your love and blessings!
 Choose an organization that you believe in and do something to help.
 They are just a phone call or email away.
 Maybe it’s helping to serve a hot meal or collecting toys.
 There are so many opportunities.
 You just need to plan ahead.
 Truly, the greatest gift you can give to anyone is your time and attention.